SathishVaithiyanadhan/downscale_emissions_local/README.md

 3. Emission processing (emission_tools.py) - Core downscaling algorithms

-4. The mass balance evaluation (mass_balance_tools.py) - Ensures the mass balance in the downscaled emissions wrt the Emission inventory and perfroms speciation of NOx and PM2.5.
+4. The mass balance evaluation (mass_balance_tools.py) - Ensures the mass balance in the downscaled emissions wrt the Emission inventory and perfroms speciation of NOx and PM.

-5. The Temporal disaggregation of emissions (temporal_profiles.py) - Applies the Edgar's temporal profiles to the yearly downscaled emissions for the high temporal resolution of emissions (yearly -> hourly)
+5. The Temporal disaggregation of emissions (temporal_profiles.py) - Applies the Edgar's temporal profiles to the yearly downscaled emissions for the high temporal resolution of emissions (yearly -> hourly) for th especified date.

 6. Main workflow (main.py) - Orchestrates the process